 Note: This step asks students to find a school at approximately the same latitude as theirs (100 km north or south is roughly equivalent to 1° of latitude).
 Climatic changes happen gradually unless there is some dramatic elevation or geographic change over a short distance.
 As a result, by analyzing the data from a nearby school, students are likely to see similar temperature patterns.
-When there are differences, their knowledge of the local geography should help them pinpoint reasons for the differences, such as one site is at a higher elevation than the other, or one site is behind a mountain range.
+When there are differences, their knowledge of the local geography should help them pinpoint reasons for the differences, such as one site is coastal and the other is inland, one site is at a higher elevation than the other, or one site is behind a mountain range.

 This step builds students' graph-analysis skills by having them compare graphs with only a few significant differences.
 Also, because they are familiar with the local geography, this step increases the likelihood that students will identify key factors that influence temperature patterns.
-By preselecting a nearby site with sufficient data, you can greatly expedite this step.
+By pre-selecting a nearby site with sufficient data, you can greatly expedite this step.